 Once you are certain a sub-surface drip irrigation system is what you want or need consider the following.

-What are my soil properties in relation to lateral movement of water?
+Soil properties in relation to lateral movement of water

 This is the key determinate for lateral tape spacings.
 Sandier soils require closer spacing which increases the capital cost.
 Wider spacings are possible with heavier soils as lateral movement of water is greater in these soils.
 If laterals need to be close together (less than 0.8 metres) you should ask whether sub-surface drip irrigation is the right system for your soil type.